charlesneimog/OM-Deliver-file/README.md

 # OM-Deliver-file

-How to make it work!
+This will make possible to open OM-Sharp patches from Windows Explorer.
+I explain how to configure it in https://www.youtube.com/watch?v=VPVr6Vrsu-I.